Wulf/create-rust-app/README.md

 [![Gif](docs/create-rust-app-v2.gif)](https://github.com/Wulf/create-rust-app/blob/main/docs/create-rust-app-v2.mp4)

 # Contributing

+Questions and comments are welcome in the issues section!

 If you're experiencing slow compilation time, make sure there isn't any bloat in the template files (look for `node_modules` or typescript / parcel caches and delete them).